Child Online Protection Act: Legal history

-The American Civil Liberties Union (ACLU), as it had for the earlier Communications Decency Act, immediately challenged COPA in court on consistutional grounds.
-In February 1999, Judge Lowell A. Reed Jr. of the U.S. District Court for the Eastern District of Pennsylvania issued a preliminary injunction blocking the enforcement of COPA as a violation of the First Amendment, as it used insufficiently defined terms to restrict speech-related content.
-In 1999, the Court of Appeals for the Third Circuit upheld the injunction and struck down the statute, ruling that it was too broad in using "community standards" as part of its definition of harmful Internet content.
+The American Civil Liberties Union (ACLU), as it had for the earlier Communications Decency Act, immediately challenged COPA in court on constitutional grounds.
+In 1999, the act was initially enjoined by the U.S. District Court for the Eastern District of Pennsylvania as a violation of the First Amendment.
+That decision was upheld by the Court of Appeals for the Third Circuit, which added that the text of the act was overbroad as well.